 Ensure that policies and decisions on community growth and development respect the village’s heritage, and enhance overall livability.

 Establish partnerships with business and community organizations supporting preservation efforts.

 Increase public awareness of historic preservation through education and special programs to build civic pride.

 Strengthen ties with state and county Historical Preservation Commissions.

 To preserve, protect and promote the Village of Villa Park through preservation, public education, community partnerships, and heritage tourism.

 Work with the Chamber of Commerce to promote tourism through historic preservation.

-The Villa Park Historical Preservation Commission, chaired by Carol Marcus, has created a resource center that is available for the community to use.
+The Villa Park Historical Preservation Commission created a resource center that is available for the community to use.
 It's located at the Villa Park Historical Museum.
 Information on Sears mail order houses, architectural house styles, how to research your home, and other topics are among this collection.